cl2493/cs386/Deliverables/D.2 Requirements.md

 As a property owner, I want a community of verified traveling professionals so that I can have peace of mind regarding my property.

+As a Property Owner, I want a flexible cancellation policy, so I can look for urgent replacement if necessary.

+As a Travel Nurse, I want housing where there is a low crime rate, so I can feel safe when I commute to work.

 ## Issue Tracker
 Instructions: